ghiscoding/Angular-Slickgrid/docs/migrations/migration-to-8.x.md

 ```

 #### SASS variables
-A lot of SASS variables were changed, we recommend that you take a look at the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) file to compare them with your SASS overrides and fix any SASS build issues.
+A lot of SASS variables got changed, we recommend that you take a look at the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) file to compare them with your SASS overrides and fix any SASS build issues.
 For example a lot of the ms-select variables and all Flatpickr related variables were deleted (note that Vanilla-Calendar doesn't actually have any variables).
-Also a lot of the icon related variables were renamed and updated (icons now all have the suffix `-icon-svg-path` for the SVG vector path, you can easily change them with SASS).
+Also a lot of the icon related variables were renamed and updated (all icons now have the suffix `-icon-svg-path` for the SVG vector path, you can easily change them with SASS).

 > **Note** if you want to create your own SVGs icons in pure CSS, you could use the `generateSvgStyle()` SASS function from Slickgrid-Universal [`svg-utilities.scss`](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/svg-utilities.scss) (take a look at the [`slickgrid-icons.scss`](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/slickgrid-icons.scss) for some usage)